 • Stairs provide endless hours of fun, particularly if you have two cats who love to chase each other, but if you don't have any in your house, you can always provide some pet stairs leading up to spots they find hard to reach.

-Try to choose toys that will give your cat a work-out and require personal input from you, so you’re more involved in your cat’s play.
-These don't need to be expensive; some of the best cat toys out there are also the most classic.
-Think: feather cat rod and catnip mouse.
+Toys are a great way to do both, but choose toys that will give your cat a workout and require personal input from you so that you’re more involved in your cat’s play.
+These toys don't need to be expensive; some of the best cat toys out there are also the most classic – think feather cat rod and catnip mouse.

 Look to rotate them so your feline is never bored, and don't be afraid to make a few DIY cat toys of your own.
-Even the most fussy of felines loves a cardboard box, while any spare fabric you have around the home can create a surprisingly fun toy for your feline.
+Even the fussiest felines love a cardboard box, while any spare fabric you have around the home can create a surprisingly fun toy.

 Even bringing in items from the outdoors or around the house is sure to pique their curiosity.
 Paper carrier bags are a great example of this, while wrapping paper is feline heaven.

-When buying cat toys, we fully suggest you persist several times after buying them.
-Some don’t have instant appeal, and many cats are nervous about changes to their environment, so something like a new scratching post may intimidate them to start with.
-We’ve known cats ignore toys, trees, and beds for months before suddenly loving them.
+When buying cat toys, we suggest you persist several times after buying them.
+Some don’t have instant appeal and many cats are nervous about changes to their environment.
+Something like a new scratching post may intimidate them to start with, but cats may ignore toys, trees, and beds for months before suddenly loving them.

-How do I keep my cat entertained home alone?
+How do I keep my cat entertained when home alone?

 • Keeping a radio on is a great way to keep your cat company, especially if you're out of the home most of the day.

-• If you're particularly time-starved, you could also consider a robotic play toy for cats, but since playing with your feline also creates a bond, we'd recommend only using this option when you need it, like when your work meeting requires a distraction from pesky kitty interruption.
+• If you're particularly time-starved, you could also consider a robotic play toy for cats, but since playing with your feline also creates a bond, we'd recommend only using this option when you need it, such as when your work meeting requires a distraction from pesky kitty interruption.

 • Setting up a search-and-reward activity, such as hiding part of his regular dry diet around the house, will also provide hours of kitty fun and stimulate a cat's natural hunting instincts.